It’s happened to many of us. We eat at a restaurant with less than ideal hygiene and come down with a nasty case of food poisoning.

 Not only that, the approach can be applied to a range of other public health problems.

-“This happens to be restaurants, but the method can also be used for bedbugs,” he said.
+“This happens to be restaurants, but the method can also be used for bedbugs,” he says.
 “Similarly, you can look what people tweet about after they visit their doctor or hospital.
 We’re just beginning to scratch the surface of what’s possible.”

 nEmesis serves as an example of how researchers can leverage social media users as a kind of distributed sensor network, where each person observes and reports on some aspect of the world, according to Henry Kautz, director of the Institute for Data Science at the University of Rochester and the principal investigator on the NSF-funded project that developed the app.